GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 Plate Flexure
 -------------

-The FFT solution to elastic plate flexure requires the infill density to equal the load density.
+The FFT solution to plate flexure requires the infill density to equal the load density.
 This is typically only true directly beneath the load; beyond the load the infill tends to be lower-density sediments or even water (or air).
 Wessel [2001] proposed an approximation that allows for the specification of an infill density